Covid-19: EU says it will make vaccine companies respect supply contracts

 He did not mention possible sanctions but said the EU would insist on transparency about the reasons for the delays.

-Mr Michael said that after Pfizer’s first warnings about delays of several weeks, the EU had managed to reduce these delays by taking a tough stance.
+Mr Michel said that after Pfizer’s first warnings about delays of several weeks, the EU had managed to reduce these delays by taking a tough stance.

 “We banged our fist on the table and finally announced delays of several weeks turned into a slowdown of deliveries,” he said.